Magic-Abracadabra/AI-Chinese-Scripting-Language/README.md

 [Project Link](https://github.com/Magic-Abracadabra/AI-Chinese-Scripting-Language)

 # Introduction
-(Control Group of My Future Paper) This is a very simple Chinese Scripting Language powered by AI.
+(Control Group of My Future Paper, without Task Planning, Exceptional Handling, fully based on LLMs) This is a very simple Chinese Scripting Language powered by AI.
 You can use it to open any text file. **No illegal use is allowed!** Free for commercial and academic applications.

 # Requirements:
 1. OS: Windows